openforcefield/openff-evaluator/docs/gettingstarted/server.rst

             # Request the estimation of the data set.
             request, errors = evaluator_client.request_estimate(data_set,force_field)
+            # Wait for the results.
+            results = request.results(synchronous=True)

 Estimation Batches
 ------------------
-By default when a server recieves a request from a client, it will attempt to split the requested set of properties into smaller batches, representing by the |batch| object.
+By default when a server recieves a request from a client, it will attempt to split the requested set of properties into smaller batches, represented by the |batch| object.
 The current behaviour is to batch together all properties which were measured for the same substance.

-This splitting into smaller batches allows the server to return back batches of properties as they complete to the client, as opposed to needing to wait for a full request to complete.
+This splitting into smaller batches allows the server to return back batches of properties as they complete, rather than needing to wait for a full request to complete.

 .. note:: This batching behaviour will be built upon and expanded in future versions of the evaluator framework.